ZiadHatab/ziadhatab.github.io/_posts/2022-12-27-trl-calibration.md

 ## Solving the Error Boxes with TRL Standards

-Now, that we have the model established, we shift our focus on the details of TRL calibration.
-As the acronym stands for Thru-Reflect-Line, we are working with three standards.
-The calibration is done in two steps.
-The first step we use the line and the thru standard to form an eigenvalue problem to solve for normalized calibration coefficients.
-Then, in a second step we use the reflect standard and the thru standard again to undo the normalization.
+With the model established, we can now focus on the details of TRL calibration.
+As the name suggests, TRL uses three standards: Thru, Reflect, and Line.
+Calibration proceeds in two steps: in the first step, we use the line and thru standards to form an eigenvalue problem and solve for normalized calibration coefficients; in the second step, we use the reflect standard, together with the thru, to undo the normalization.

 ### The eigenvalue problem

-The start by measuring the thru and line standard, described in their T-parameters:
+We start by measuring the thru and line standards, described by their T-parameters:

 \begin{equation}
 \bs{M}\_\mathrm{thru} = k\bs{A}\begin{bmatrix}1 & 0 \\\ 0 & 1\end{bmatrix}\bs{B}, \qquad